 Materials used for Hei Matau Carvings

 As mentioned above whale bone has traditionally been the main material the Maori used to carve fish hooks.
 The Maori also used bone from other animals such as cattle,

 birds, and dogs.
 Modern day laws put in place to prevent whale hunting have made whale bones scarce and therefore cattle bone is usually used instead.
 Pieces made of

 whale bone are highly valued.
 Maori carvers can still obtain whale bone from beached whales.
 In New Zealand the Maori have legal rights to the bones of beached whales.

-Hei Matau Carvings made from greenstone (New Zealand nephrite jade) is even a more valued carving material than whale bone for the Maori.
-Greenstone has spiritual significance for the Maori and is a highly valued material.
+Hei Matau Carvings made from greenstone (New Zealand nephrite jade) are even more valued than whale bone for the Maori.
+Greenstone has spiritual significance for the Maori and is a highly-valued material.
 This jade is extremely hard and the fact that the ancient Maori craftsman could carve it into beautiful works of art is an amazing accomplishment.
-The Maori valued greenstone so highly that items made for this material were often passed down from generation to generation.
+The Maori valued greenstone so highly that items made from this material were often passed down from generation to generation.